rvizx/WebSec101/README.md

 ![WebSec101 Logo](https://github.com/rvizx/WebSec101/blob/main/assets/img/ss.png?raw=true)

-- Most of the demonstrations are conducted using [OWASP JuiceShop](https://github.com/juice-shop/juice-shop/).

 ### File Upload Vulnerabilities
 Web applications that allow users to upload files to the server may be vulnerable to exploitation by attackers.